jaroslavtyc/granam-native-spl-type-behaviour-investigation/README.md

     - \_\_construct($initial_value = self::\_\_default, $strict = **false**)

 - specifics
-    - constructor $initial_value can be
+    - constructor $initial_value can be if **strict**
         - null
+    - constructor $initial_value can be if **not strict**
         - false
-        - string
+        - empty string
-        - integer
+        - zero integer
-        - float
+        - zero float (0.0)
-        - array
+        - empty array
     - constructor $initial_value can **not** be (throws **UnexpectedValueException**)
         - true (its strange, but true)
+        - non-zero integer
+        - non-zero float
+        - non-empty string
+        - non-empty array
         - object
         - closure
         - resource